Fenekhu/gr-miniplayer/README.md

 ## Installation

-Compiled binaries are not currently available, but will be made available in the Releases GitHub page once ready.
-For now, the application must be manually built.
-See [build instructions](#build) below.
+Compiled binaries are available in the [Releases GitHub page](https://github.com/Fenekhu/gr-miniplayer/releases).
+See [build instructions](#build) below for setting up and building the flutter project locally.

 ## Usage